SwadicalRag/synaps/README.md

 [![Build Status](https://travis-ci.com/SwadicalRag/synaps.svg?token=PTT4FvfoVgjzy67HoFYD&branch=master)](https://travis-ci.com/SwadicalRag/synaps)

-synaps is simple library that aims to provide tools to create observable class fields with syntactic sugar.
+synaps is a simple library that aims to provide tools to create observable class fields with syntactic sugar.

 This library was built to work as the backend for a state management library for Flutter.